Michiganders now have another reason to celebrate in July beyond the Independence Day holiday, fireworks shows and summer festivals.

 Beginning in July at popular public venues such as Comerica Park during a Detroit Tigers game on July 6, John Ball Zoo in Grand Rapids on Aug.
 1 and in Flint, Lansing and the Upper Peninsula at locations and dates to be determined, people will take photos in a booth that will automatically print their facial image as a sticker.
 Participants can engage in the interactive experience by placing their photo stickers on the mosaic board, which will appear as individual, 8-foot-wide by 4-foot-tall artistic images of wildlife such as an elk, peregrine falcon, wild turkey, Kirtland’s warbler and lake sturgeon.

-Following the statewide tour, the final versions of each Michigan Wildlife Photo Mosaic Wall will be displayed and permanently housed at the Michigan History Center in Lansing.
+Following the statewide tour, the final versions of each Michigan Wildlife Photo Mosaic Wall will be displayed at the Michigan History Center in Lansing.
 (See an example of the peregrine falcon planned for the Detroit Tigers event here.)